UjwalGupta12/INST737-Project-/README.md

 ## Python Notebooks

 ### Webscraping
-This folder contains the python notebooks that were used to webscrape the data from IMDB.com.
+This folder contains all of the python notebooks used for web scraping the user reviews for Star Wars movies from IMDb.com.
+Each notebook correponds to a Star Wars movie/epsiode.
+For example

 ### Topic modeling and sentiment analysis
 This folder contains the python notebooks that were used for our topic modeling analysis and sentiment analysis